rasbt/deep-learning-book/code/model_zoo/README.md

 # Model Zoo

-A collection of standalone TensorFlow models in Jupyter Notebooks
+A collection of standalone TensorFlow and PyTorch models in Jupyter Notebooks.

 ## Classifiers